Community Building Picture Books for Upper Elementary Students

 If you are like me, you read many, many picture books during the first few weeks of school to settle into new routines and discuss the new school year’s expectations.
 What better way to build relationships than by getting cozy with your new students in your freshly organized classroom library and discussing exciting new books?

-Picture books are a great way to begin discussions about your classroom community, too.
-Creating a classroom atmosphere where students feel safe to take risks and feel a sense of belonging is always my goal not just for back to school season, but for the entire school year.
+Picture books are also a great way to begin discussions about your classroom community.
+My goal is always to create a classroom atmosphere where students feel safe to take risks and feel a sense of belonging, not just for back-to-school season but for the entire school year.

 Be sure to grab the free printable activities to use with these books at the bottom of this post!